30+ Countries That Allow Dual Citizenship — And How to Qualify in 2025 [Full List + Legal Insights]

 Need help understanding if you qualify for multiple citizenships?
 Contact our experts at Premium Citizen for a free eligibility check.

-Why Dual Citizenship Matters in 2025
+Why Dual Citizenship Matters in 2025 (And Who It’s Best For)

 Thinking about a second passport for your family?
 Learn more about our citizenship by investment programs in the Caribbean and Europe.

-Countries That Allow Dual Citizenship
+Which Countries Allow Dual Citizenship in 2025?

 While the United States permits dual nationality, each partner country sets its own conditions.
 Some fully embrace it, others limit it to special circumstances like ancestry or investment.
 Below, you’ll find updated tables of countries by region that allow U.S. citizens to hold a second nationality in 2025, with helpful notes for each.